LBHB/NEMS0/docs/source/epochs.rst

 -  Getting boundaries of an epoch stored inside the signal using ``signal.get_epoch_bounds(epoch_name)``.
-This will return a Nx2 array (where N is the number of occurances, the first column is start time and the second column is end time).
+This will return a Nx2 array (where N is the number of occurrences, the first column is start time and the second column is end time).

 -  Adding epochs to the ones stored inside the signal.
 You can do this